 Spend the afternoon curled up on the couch, nice and safe with your teddy bear.

 Get your PJs on.

 And in the meantime, get out of my way, because I’m going riding.

-People with no experience of bikes simply don’t understand their appeal.
+People with no experience of bikes simply don’t get it.

-All they can see is red-lights-flashing-sirens-screaming motorcycle danger.
+All they can see is red-lights-flashing-sirens-screaming motorcycles are dangerous!

 And so begins another lecture.

-Now, it wouldn’t be quite so annoying if the lecture was simply boring.
+Now, it wouldn’t be quite so annoying if the Motorcycles Are Dangerous Lecture was simply boring.

 That makes me completely CRAZY.

-How to Silence the Motor Bikes are Dangerous Lecture
+How to Silence the Motorcycles are Dangerous Lecture Once and For All

 Response no. 1